Get Healthy for Life: Part 3, Putting the best foot forward

 Knowing what your goals are will help you determine the best physical activity plan for you.

-- Balance of more intense and less intense physical activity formats
+- Balance of more or less intense physical activity formats

 - Adequacy or enough physical activity that will help you attain your goals and support good health